-Once all the programs have been tested, we will email you about whether your team's experiment has achieved flight status (11 April 2022).
-We'll then prepare and upload the successful programs to the ISS, and we will notify you once your experiment has been deployed.
-You will receive the results of your experiment via email once these have been downlinked from the ISS.
-This will happen in May 2022.
+Once all the programs have been tested, we will email you about whether your team's experiment has achieved flight status (17 April 2023).
+We'll then prepare and upload the successful programs to the ISS.
+You will receive the results of your experiment via your Mission Hub once your experiment data has been downlinked from the ISS.
+This will happen in late May 2023.
 Please note that the above timings are dependent on ISS crew operations and are therefore subject to change.

 Once you receive your results back from the Astro Pi team, it is time to analyse them and write your report.
-The ten teams with the best reports will be selected as the Astro Pi Mission Space Lab winners!
+The teams with the best reports will be selected as Astro Pi Mission Space Lab winners!

-Your report needs to:
+Your report must:

-- Use the Astro Pi official report template

-- Not be longer than four pages

-- Be uploaded as a PDF
+- Use the Astro Pi official report template found here: https://astro-pi.org/mission-space-lab/guidelines/phase-4 - Not be longer than four pages - Be uploaded as a PDF